 Regina S. Baucom, Assistant Professor, Department of Ecology and Evolutionary Biology

-Jennifer Blesh, Assistant Professor, School of Natural Resources and Environment
+Jennifer Blesh, Assistant Professor, School for Environment and Sustainability

-Meha Jain, Assistant Professor, School of Natural Resources and Environment
+Meha Jain, Assistant Professor, School for Environment and Sustainability

 Lesli Hoey, Assistant Professor, Taubman College of Architecture and Urban Planning